HenriqueSFernandes/wolfensteinmock/README.md

 The Singleton pattern will make it impossible to create more than one instance of a class, so it is perfect for this problem.
+This pattern is also used for accessing images, sounds and animations from anywhere in the code.

 **Implementation**